mcandre/lftp-pocket-reference/setup.md

 ## Compile from source code

 LFTP is free and open source, hosted at http://lftp.yar.ru/.
-If you want to manually compile and install LFTP from raw source code, you are free to do so.
+If you want to manually compile and install LFTP from raw source code, you are free to do so under the GNU Public License.

 ## Package Managers